fraserw/trippy/README.md

 *Technically* pip should automatically install all of the above requirements.
 In practice however, pip falls over quiet hilariously.
 Rather, the most reliable thing to do is install these requirements first.

-All packages can be install using pip. eg. pip install stsci .
+All packages can be install using pip. eg. pip install numpy .
 Alternatively, the first four requirements can be installed (and maintained!) with an anaconda python installation.
 [Instructions to install anaconda are available here.](https://www.continuum.io/)

 Finally, optional packages, numba, and emcee (MC Hammer) can be installed.
 This will provide robust source fitting utilities in